 Fast & Easy Connections

-Stuttgart Airport (STR) is the primary gateway for international and domestic flights to the city.
-Located about 13 kilometers south of Stuttgart’s city center, the airport ensures a smooth arrival for travelers.
-It serves numerous airlines offering flights from major European cities and beyond.
+Stuttgart Airport (STR) is the main gateway for both international and domestic flights to Stuttgart, Germany.
+Located just 13 km south of Stuttgart city center, the airport provides a smooth and convenient arrival for travelers from around the world.

-- Getting to the City Center S-Bahn Train: S2 and S3 lines connect the airport to Stuttgart Hauptbahnhof (main train station) in approximately 30 minutes.
-Trains run frequently, and a ticket for 2 zones is required.
+- Take the S2 or S3 lines from the airport to Stuttgart Hauptbahnhof (main train station) in about 30 minutes.

 Search and Compare Cheap Flights to Stuttgart – Book Your Tickets in One Click.